richie-tt/qnap-nas-from-scratch/README.md

 #### Locale (again)

-Executing this command one again, will recreate `/etc/vconsole.conf` file
+Run this commands again, which will update the `/etc/vconsole.conf` file with the proper value

 ```bash
 localectl set-keymap pl2